Washington wildlife commissioners will consider tightening bear, cougar hunting rules

 The vote Friday didn’t lay out what the new rules would be, instead just beginning a “rulemaking” process that will play out over the next several months between department staff and the commission.

-The petition included several proposals, but there’s no guarantee that the commission will use those ideas as the new rules.
-There’s also no guarantee it will result in changes for both species – Baker, for example, said she was sure she wanted swift changes for cougars, but not necessarily for bears.
+The petition included several proposals, but there is no guarantee that the commission will use those ideas as the new rules.
+There is also no guarantee it will result in changes for both species – Baker, for example, said she was sure she wanted swift changes for cougars, but not necessarily for bears.

 Washington Wildlife First, the Mountain Lion Foundation, the Center for Biological Diversity and the Humane Society of the United States filed the petition in October.
 It called for reversing commission decisions in 2019 and 2020 that the groups say have caused problems for cougars and bears.